elixirofearth/FourColourTheoremSolver/README.md

 - **Heuristic Optimization**: MRV and LCV heuristics for efficient search
 - **Forward Checking**: Prevents invalid assignments early
-- **Fallback Strategy**: Greedy coloring if CSP fails
+- **Fallback Strategy**: Greedy colouring if CSP fails
 - **Performance Monitoring**: Tracks processing time and complexity

 #### Mathematical Foundation:

 The algorithm ensures that:

-- No adjacent regions share the same color
+- No adjacent regions share the same colour
-- Only four colors are used (red, green, blue, yellow)
+- Only four colours are used (red, green, blue, yellow)
 - The solution is mathematically valid according to the Four-Colour Theorem
-- The coloring is optimal in terms of color usage
+- The colouring is optimal in terms of colour usage

 ## 📞 Contact